-Our shares of common stock have been approved for listing on the NYSE under the symbol "DEA," subject to notice of official issuance.
+We intend to apply to have our shares of common stock listed on the NYSE under the symbol "DEA."

 The following table shows the underwriting discounts and commissions that we are to pay to the underwriters in connection with this offering.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment option.